Getting Started

 padctl scan

-Lists all connected HID devices and shows whether a matching device config was found for each.
+padctl status verifies the user service socket is reachable. padctl scan lists connected HID devices and shows whether a matching device config was found for each. padctl list-mappings verifies the mapping search paths are readable.

 Run as Service